-Distance learners who have five days per week available to devote to study might choose to study full-time.
+Distance learners who have five days per week available to devote to study might choose to study fulltime.
 If you want to do this you should discuss it with the programme leader at the earliest opportunity (ideally, before application to the programme) to ensure that you are well prepared for the demands of this pace of study.
 The order of modules in the full-time programme is shown in Table 3.
+Note the January starting full-time option requires 16 months to complete because there is no study in the Trimester 3 (summer) as it is too soon after starting to do the Research Project module, but some students find this useful for gaining additional relevant work or voluntary experience during the summer survey season.